An important truth about entrepreneurship is left out of many success stories. Nobody wants to talk about the early attempts that crashed and burned.

 We continue to use content marketing as our main driver, but we've expanded our channels.

-In addition to our popular blog and podcast, we’ve started a second podcast, regularly offer guest posts, are interviewed on other podcasts, and have more recently been ramping up our YouTube channel.
+In addition to our popular blog and podcast, we've started another podcast, regularly offer guest posts, are interviewed on other podcasts, and have more recently been ramping up our YouTube channel.

 Name 2 – 3 tools you and your business can’t run without.